Doorsfan/Individual-Turn-In-Project-Basics-of-Programming/README.md

 - I.e, 100 (OLD_VALUE) - 23 (DECAY) = 77 (NEW_HEALTH_VALUE).
 To replenish the
       HEALTH_VALUE - a player must feed their animals. //Not fully implemented, since eating is not fully integrated yet

-- Each player gets to do actions from **ONE** of the categories above, then their turn is over. //Waiting for clarification on Corner case of insufficient resources
+- Each player gets to do actions from **ONE** of the categories above, then their turn is over.
+[DONE] //Cornercase of Insufficient resources clarified

 - If an animal reaches HEALTH_VALUE 0 - It dies. //Not started

-- A player is removed from the game, when they have no animals and no money left. //Waiting for clarification on Corner case of having enough resources to not be eliminated but not sufficient to buy something
+- A player is removed from the game, when they have no animals and no money left. //Case clarified - Should be eliminated if in Resource Limbo - Not started

 - Each animal can only eat between 1-3 types of food within the game.
 A player is not allowed to feed an Animal with a food type that is not within it's given food types. //Eating is not fully implemented yet